How HR Can Manage Employee Internet Usage

 Naturally, HR professionals play a critical role in establishing and implementing an Internet policy at work.
 They will be proactive in creating guidelines for accessing the web within the organization.
 Once a proper Internet usage policy has been established, the next step would be to come up with a foolproof plan for implementing it.
 HR professionals are in the right position and have enough authority to provide flexible solutions for accessing the Internet.
 However, while trying to prevent productivity problems, they must also avoid creating a hostile workplace environment.

 It’s worth noting that Internet access for employees is not always a black and white scenario.
 It’s easy to make appropriate decisions when employees are accessing gambling or pornographic websites.
 However, when the company requires them to work longer hours, they end up running personal errands at the office.
 For instance, they may accomplish online banking and e-shopping transactions through the office Internet.
-While discipline is important, don’t forget to be human too.
+While effective discipline in the workplace is important, don’t forget to be human too.
 As work schedules and deadlines become more demanding, employees will appreciate the opportunity to take a small break for non-work-related Internet use.

 Using Internet Filters for Managing Web Access